Bijikyu/qreactutils/README.md

 Combined preventDefault and stopPropagation utility for React events.

 ### getToastListenerCount()
 Returns the current number of registered toast listeners.
-Useful for tests verifying cleanup.
+Exposed solely so tests can confirm components clean up subscriptions and avoid memory leaks.

 **Returns:** number - Current count of active toast listeners

 ### resetToastSystem()
 Clears all toast listeners, cancels pending removal timers, and resets toast state.
-Useful for isolated testing environments.
+Provided for tests to start from a known baseline without leftover toasts.

 **Returns:** void

 ### dispatch(action)
 Centralized dispatch function used by the toast system to update global toast state and notify listeners.
+Each listener is called inside a try/catch so one failing component does not block others.

 **Parameters:**
 - `action` (Object): Toast action with `type`, `toast`, or `toastId` fields

 **Returns:** void

+### getToastTimeoutCount()
+Returns the number of pending toast removal timeouts.
+This diagnostic helper is used in tests to ensure dismissals clear timers and prevent memory leaks.

 ## Validation Utilities